 If you want to use Google Voice, you’ll need a dedicated Google Voice account to support Incredible PBX.
+If you want to use the inbound fax capabilities of Incredible Fax, then you’ll need an additional Google Voice line that can be routed to the FAX custom destination using the GUI.
 The more obscure the username (with some embedded numbers), the better off you will be.
 This will keep folks from bombarding you with unsolicited Gtalk chat messages, and who knows what nefarious scheme will be discovered using Google messaging six months from now.
 So keep this account a secret!

-Once you’ve created a Gmail and Google Voice account, go to Google Voice Settings and click on the Calls tab.
+While you’re still in Google Voice Settings, click on the Calls tab.
 Make sure your settings match these:

 - Call Screening – OFF